vmleon/oracle-ai-vector-search-benchmark/README.md

 Visit this [LOCAL Deployment](LOCAL.md) step by step guide.

+For the local deployment, Oracle Database FREE 23ai is used, running as a container with Podman.

 ### Key Features

 - Vector index on embeddings for fast similarity search